agamjotsingh18/blog-webapp/README.md

-# Blog WebApp
+# Blog With Me

-Welcome to Blog WebApp, a full-featured blogging platform where users can create, edit, and view blog posts.
+Welcome to Blog With Me, a full-featured blogging platform where users can create, edit, and view blog posts.
 This application is built using the MERN (MongoDB, Express, React, Node.js) stack.

 ## Features